 2. Landlord Name.
-Provide the full landlord name.
+Provide the full landlord’s name.

 3. Tenant Name.
 Enter the full name of each tenant.

 4. Address.
-Note the street address of the leased or rented property, including the unit or apartment number if applicable.
+If applicable, note the street address of the leased or rented property, including the unit or apartment number.

 Step 2 – Fill in Pet Details

 5. Pet Information.
 Provide as much detail and information as possible to identify the pet(s).
 Keep in mind that the law does not define service animals as pets.

 Step 3 – Write Other Agreement Details